kragen/derctuo/markdown/logsl.md

 No objects not transitively referenced from the main object graph may be thus defined.

-The label line "# John Doe" must be preceded by a blank line, unless it is at the beginning of the file.
+The label line “# John Doe” must be preceded by a blank line, unless it is at the beginning of the file.
 Other blank lines are forbidden in LOGSL.